AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 -   Example 2

     The following code provides an example on how to write a row that contains 10 attribute columns and write three versions of data for each column.
-The system generates a version number \(timestamp\) for the row.
+In this example, a custom version number \(timestamp\) is used.

     ```
     $attr = array();